edgio-docs/edgio-docs/guides/prefetching.md

 })
 ```

 The `DeepFetchPlugin` can parse both HTML and JSON documents to extract the page assets that must be deep fetched.
-For XDN projects that are headless (i.e. the front end communicates with the backend through an API), you'll typically use the JSON option.
+For {{ PRODUCT_NAME }} projects that are headless (i.e. the front end communicates with the backend through an API), you'll typically use the JSON option.
 However if the backend and front-end endpoints are communicating using HTML responses then you'll want to use the HTML option.
 Note that you can mix both HTML and JSON configuration objects in the an array passed to the `DeepFetchPlugin`.

 ### Deep fetching URLs in JSON responses